mercury77/businessTimeCalculator/README.md

                 In this case you will retrive each delta express in minutes an seconds and a total sum up of all calculation

+                Thank you